Dr. Ravi Kumar Muppidi

 **Area of Research:**

-I am interested in Space Geodesy, Geodynamics and Tectonics: Geodynamics of continental lithosphere: Structure, Deformation and associated physical process beneath India, Himalaya-Tibet and Antarctica continent
+I am interested in Space Geodesy, Geodynamics, and Tectonics, specifically focusing on the geodynamics of the continental lithosphere.
+My research explores the structure, deformation, and associated physical processes beneath India, the Himalaya-Tibet region, and Antarctica.

 Ongoing Research Projects